ajalt/colormath/docs/colorspaces.md

 ### RGB color spaces

-Colormath includes a number of built-in RGB color spaces.
+Colormath includes a number of built-in RGB color spaces, and you can define your own with [RGBColorSpace].
 The default RGB space is sRGB.

 - [sRGB][SRGB]
 - [Linear sRGB][LINEAR_SRGB]